RedSerge/ColonizationTools/README.md

 Well, this is ultimate cheating tool to abuse the game :) .
 I actually made it for two reasons: to eliminate atrocities against the natives made by another European powers – to be able to come back in time without losing the progress that was made along the way yet keep the natives and their ecosystem alive.
 I hate eliminating natives, as you already could have guessed :) …
 …Another usage example: as some kind of a sci-fi Time Warp :) , where I can “teleport” my colonies between games, on another “planet”.
 Just for fun :) .

 Be careful, though, that colony (stored in COLONY0y.sav) allegiance and the territory where it resides should match each other (like, "English" colony stays at "*New England*", or whatever the name is... hope you got the point) before applying the Time Warp, or some nasty bugs may occur later (Tory Expeditionary Forces stay home, etc).
+Proceed with caution, use at your own risk, *et cetera, et cetera...* :)

 ### 6)	Colonies can’t be built during the War of Independence – but what about “after the War”?